 Game drives can be undertaken in the lodge’s own reserve or in the neighbouring Dinokeng Game Reserve, Gauteng’s only Big Five Game Reserve.
 Occasionally, we heard lion roars disrupting the serenity.
 Oh, and there’s a reptile centre too.
 If all these activities tire you out, then you can indulge in some pampering spa treatments.

 The lodge also houses a Ndebele Cultural Village.
 Although guided tours will only resume next year, we took a walk around the bright and colourful village, admiring the beautiful artwork and the resident peacocks strutting around.

 Meals were served at the Stables restaurant, which is where the main kitchen is situated.
 For breakfast we enjoyed scrambled eggs, smoked haddock, fried potatoes, fresh fruit and pastries.
 For dinner we were treated to a decadent feast – a spicy minestrone soup starter, a seafood platter for mains, and fruit salad with ice cream for dessert.

-Our weekend at Zebra Country Lodge was so relaxing, it made us feel as though we had been away for ages.
+Our weekend at Zebra Nature Reserve was so relaxing, it made us feel as though we had been away for ages.
 The staff were friendly and hospitable, and made us feel at home, especially Herbert who’s been there for 26 years!
 The lodge’s proximity to Johannesburg and Pretoria also makes it ideal for corporate events and conferences, as well as picturesque weddings.

 Things you must do in South Africa